Leaving a puppy alone at home, especially for the first time, can be a stressful experience.

 But as much as we want to be with our pets all the time, for most people, this is unrealistic.
 This reality creates a lot of anxiety in many pet owners.

-Think about it.
-Particularly if your puppy is not fully housebroken, it can lead to lots of anxious thoughts while you are working late or enjoying a night out with friends.
+Think about it, particularly if your pup isn’t fully housebroken, it can lead to lots of anxious thoughts while you’re working late or enjoying a night out with friends.

 Realistically, the answer depends on the age of your puppy.

 In general, puppies need a bathroom break once every hour for each month of age.
 This means that a 1-month-old puppy needs to relieve himself every hour, while a 5-month-old puppy can wait longer for relief.

 If you know you’ll be away from home a lot, don’t set your pup up for failure, and make sure to potty him to use pee pads as soon as possible.
 That way he knows there’s a safe, designated spot to relieve himself inside.